R0NAM1/zemond/SETUP.md

 Make Admin user for permission editing, users cannot edit their own perms, so make a specific super account for that specific user.
 Seperate permissions.
 Ideally user-perm accounts only can access manage_perms, every other account cant.

+FOR USE IN FIREFOX, go to about:config and set the following:
+- media.navigator.mediadatadecoder_vp8_hardware_enabled = true
+- media.peerconnection.video.vp9_preferred = true
+- media.webrtc.hw.h264.enabled = false